Bridesmaids (1989 film)

 Bridesmaids is an American drama film, written by Bett Eyre, directed by Lila Garrett, starring Shelley Hack, Brooke Adams, Audra Lindley, Jack Coleman and Sela Ward.
 This film was aired on CBS on February 21, 1989.

 Plot

-Four women who were best friends in high school rejoin after a 20-years estrangement for the wedding of their fifth friend.
+Four women who were best friends in high school reunite after a 20-year estrangement for the wedding of their fifth friend.
 They share secrets and stories about their old school days and learn not everything was always as it seemed.
 As they explore the town, their secrets, and their lives they become stronger and happier friends.